rinalds98/Savory-Junction/README.md

     - All social media icons work as intended bringing the user to the correct social media website.
     - each social media link has a 'target="_blank"' so it opens a new tab instead of navigating away from the website.

+- **Alerts**
+    - Alerts have been programmed to disappear after 3 seconds which is True.

 <div id='deployment'/>